grupo-exito-ecommerce/exito-cli-ts/README.md

     infra update      Update the continuous integration and commit the changes.

     generate                           Generate options for the project
-    generate vtexjson                  Create the json file config of vtex generate workspaces                Create the workspaces config for develops generate config                    Get the last config  for projects generate docker <environment>      Create the docker file for aws code-build in environment production (prod) and develop (dev)
+    generate vtex_json                  Create the json file config of vtex generate workspaces                Create the workspaces config for develops generate config                    Get the last config  for projects generate docker <environment>      Create the docker file for aws code-build in environment production (prod) and develop (dev)